youph/stellar-search/README.md

 * **develop** - Uses a local H2 database stored **on disk**.
 Changes are persisted and available between app restarts
 * **test** - Uses a local H2 database stored **in memory**.
 Changes are not persisted between app restarts
 * **staging** - Uses a local (docker) Postgres database.
 Allows multiple applications to share a database.
+  Note may not be required if this is just one app.
-* **production** - Eventually will use a central Postgres database
+* **production** - Eventually may use a central Postgres database

 The `default` is automatically enabled and will depending on the application will include any necessary additive profiles such as

 * `secrets` - for storing sensitive information with restricted read access.
-Having secrets in a separate config files allows for having the 'locked-down' file permissions readable only by the service user, whilst still allowing public configuration world-readable

-that are used across all environmental profiles.
+Having secrets in a separate config files allows for having the 'locked-down' file permissions readable only by the service user, whilst still allowing public configuration world-readable that are used across all environmental profiles.

 ### There are so many property files now!
 Where do I add new properties?